robmcelhinney/MiddleEarthSearch/README.md

 # MiddleEarthSearch | Search text from The Lord of the Rings
 Viewable at [https://robmcelhinney.github.io/MiddleEarthSearch/](https://robmcelhinney.github.io/MiddleEarthSearch/)

-Attempted to make this website so that it could solely be hosted by Github, no need to use external database or any server side code, a static webpage only.
+Attempted to make this website so that it could solely be hosted by Github, no need to use an external database or any server side code, a static webpage only.

 ## Install